tdekeyser/rustbuster/README.md

           Use the following HTTP method [default: GET] -H, --headers <HEADERS>
           Custom headers; use the format "Header1: Content1, Header2: Content2"
+      --delay <DELAY>
-      --filter-status-codes <FILTER_STATUS_CODES>
+          Seconds of delay between requests, in seconds --filter-status-codes <FILTER_STATUS_CODES>
           Status code that will be ignored, e.g. 404,500 [default: 404] --filter-content-length <FILTER_CONTENT_LENGTH>